U8NWXD/oppia-wiki/Installing-Oppia-(Linux;-Python-3).md

    eval "$(pyenv virtualenv-init -)"
    ```

-3. Reload your shell or open a new terminal window to load your updated `.bashrc / .zshrc / config.fish`
+3. Reload your shell or open a new terminal window to load your updated `.bashrc`, `.zshrc`, or `config.fish`

 4. Now you can install Python 3.7.10 and the associated pip like this: